gamma-opt/DecisionProgramming.jl/docs/src/decision-programming/RJT-model.md

 ## Computational considerations

-Around 2-3 magnitudes faster solving times are expected using RJT formulations. [^1] In problems with small treewidths, such as the pig breeding problem, the solution times hardly even change when increasing the number of nodes.
+2-3 magnitudes faster solving times are expected using RJT formulations compared to path-based formulations. [^1] In problems with small treewidths, such as the pig breeding problem, the solution times can only increase linearly, which makes computational benefits even larger.

 ## References